secretstartups/handbook/business-technology/data-team/platform/snowflake/index.html.md

 All the required permission in AWS account has been provided to all data platform team member.
 Also the Permission has been granted to loader role to use snowflake integration.

-**<h3>Note:-** Snowpipe error notifications only work when the ON_ERROR copy option is set to SKIP_FILE (the default).
+**Note:** Snowpipe error notifications only work when the ON_ERROR copy option is set to SKIP_FILE (the default).
 Snowpipe will not send any error notifications if the ON_ERROR copy option is set to CONTINUE.

-You can use the NOTIFICATION_HISTORY table function to query the history of notifications sent through Snowpipe.
-For more information, refer to NOTIFICATION_HISTORY.
+You can use the `NOTIFICATION_HISTORY` table function to query the history of notifications sent through Snowpipe.
+For more information, refer to [NOTIFICATION_HISTORY](https://docs.snowflake.com/en/sql-reference/functions/notification_history).